AriFordsham/GHCWiki/dependent-haskell/phase2.md

 With the simpler (asymmetrical) forall-coercion rule above, one of the primary motivations for heterogeneous equality was removed.
 And so, in "A Specification for Dependent Types in Haskell" (ICFP'17), we use more of a mixed economy of heterogeneity: a coercion can still related two types of different kinds, but coercion *variables* must be homogeneous.
 That is, if `c :: t1 ~# t2`, then `t1` and `t2` have equal (that is, alpha-equivalent) kinds.
 But if a coercion `g` relates `t1` and `t2`, then `t1` and `t2` might have different kinds `k1` and `k2`.
 However, we can always extract a proof that `k1 ~# k2` from `g`.

+We propose to make this change to GHC too.

+### Why homogeneous equality is good

 Homogeneous equality is simpler than heterogeneous equality so, all else being equal, it's better to have homogeneous equality.
-However, even beyond simplicity, we are able to prove congruence only with the homogeneous variant.
+However, even beyond simplicity, we are able to prove **congruence** only with the homogeneous variant.
 Richard's thesis uses heterogeneous equality, and he was unable to prove congruence there.
 The ICFP'17 paper, with homogeneous equality, proves congruence.
 (It's called substitutivity there.)
 So this seems like a nice step forward.

 Congruence means that if a type `t` has a free variable `a`, and we have a coercion `co` proving `s1` equals `s2` (and `s1` and `s2` have the same kind), then we can always find a proof that `t[s1/a]` equals `t[s2/a]`.
 The lack of congruence has no effect in the current (GHC 8.6) implementation because it bites only in the presence of coercion quantification in types.
 See Section 5.8.5.4 of Richard's thesis.
 Given that we will need coercion quantification in types in order to have full dependent types \[example needed\], we will want congruence, too.

+### What would homogeneous equality look like in GHC?

 How should this homogeneous equality take form?
 It's simple: make `~#`, the type of primitive equality, homogeneous.
 That is, we want